kubeflow/website/content/docs/guides/pipelines/pipelines-metrics.md

   parent = "pipelines"
   weight = 6
 +++
-This page is for component author to log metrics from the component.
+This page is for component author to export metrics from the component.
 For details about how to build your own component, please see [Editing Build Your Own Component](/docs/guides/pipelines/build-component).

 ## Overview of Metrics
-Kubeflow Pipeline supports scalar metrics logging.
+Kubeflow Pipeline supports scalar metrics exporting.
 Component author can write a list of metrics to describe the performance of the model to a local file which will later be uploaded as run-time metrics by the pipeline agent.
 The uploaded metrics will be visualized in the experiment runs table in the pipeline UI.

-## Log Metrics File
+## Export Metrics File
 To enable metrics, component author needs to write a file `/mlpipeline-metrics.json`.
 For example:
 ```Python
   accuracy = accuracy_score(df['target'], df['predicted'])